Visiting all the UNESCO World Heritage sites in Italy is one of the items on our bucket list.

 #18 Val d’Orcia, UNESCO World Heritage Site in Tuscany

-Best Photo Spots: The famous Cypresses of San Quirico d’Orcia, and the Cappella della Madonna di Vitaleta near San Quirico, a beautiful stone church surrounded by rolling hills and endless blue skies.
+The beat photo spots in the region are the famous Cypresses of San Quirico d’Orcia, and the Cappella della Madonna di Vitaleta near San Quirico, a beautiful stone church surrounded by rolling hills and endless blue skies.

-Text, video and photo by Joel Baldwin of World Heritage Journey
+Text, video and photo by Joel of World Heritage Journey

 Follow Joel on YouTube!